apache/flink-connector-kafka/docs/content/docs/connectors/table/kafka.md

   'properties.sasl.jaas.config' = 'org.apache.kafka.common.security.plain.PlainLoginModule required username=\"username\" password=\"password\";'
 )
 ```
-For a more complex example, use SASL_SSL as the security protocol and use SCRAM-SHA-256 as SASL mechanism:
+For a more complex example, use SASL_SSL as the security protocol and use SCRAM-SHA-256 as SASL mechanism when using SQL client JAR :
 ```sql
 CREATE TABLE KafkaTable (
   `user_id` BIGINT,